 Use Comparison Websites

 Comparison Websites are the best source of good flight options and my favourite is Skyscanner.
 There are so many websites available and they offer good choices like Skiplagged but I have always found Skyscanner to be the most reliable especially when it comes to adjusting the options.
+Another option is Momondo.

 Tip: If you are not sure where to go within your budget, in the destinations section enter ‘Everywhere’ and then dates and it will show you the flight options starting from the cheapest.